TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 11/Matthew 11.12.md

 ---

-And from the days of John the Baptist until now the kingdom of heaven suffereth violence, and men of violence take it by force.
+From the days of John the Baptizer until now, the Kingdom of Heaven suffers violence, and the violent take it by force.